jaikrishnap/Machine-learning-for-prediction-of-BCFAs/README.md

-# Machine learning models for predicting optical properties of black carbon fractal aggregates
+# achine-learning-based approach to predict optical properties of black carbon (BC) at various stages of aging
 This repository contains pre-trained machine-learning models to predict the optical properties of black carbon fractal aggregates as described in

 **Machine-learning-based approach to predict optical properties of black carbon (BC) at various stages of aging**